MicrosoftDocs/win32/desktop-src/DirectShow/cbasecontrolwindow-getrestoreposition.md

 ---
-Description: 'The GetRestorePosition method retrieves the position to which the window will be restored when it is not maximized or minimized.' ms.assetid: '5f129be3-c4d8-4583-bbc8-870e0bcafd80'
+Description: The GetRestorePosition method retrieves the position to which the window will be restored when it is not maximized or minimized. ms.assetid: 5f129be3-c4d8-4583-bbc8-870e0bcafd80
-title: 'CBaseControlWindow.GetRestorePosition method'
+title: CBaseControlWindow.GetRestorePosition method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBaseControlWindow.GetRestorePosition method